chee86j/ForeclosureAuctionPyScraper/README.md

     to store and manage the extracted data efficiently.
 7.  **Export Data to CSV**: Easily export the scraped data from the SQLite database to a CSV file for further analysis or reporting.
-8.  **Error Logging and Notifications**: Logs errors and sends email notifications
-9.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.
+8.  **Customizable and Expandable**: Designed with modularity in mind, allowing for easy updates and customization to cater to specific user needs.

 ## Technologies & Libraries

-1.  `Selenium` for automating web browser interactions.
+1. Selenium for automating web browser interactions.
-2.  `BeautifulSoup` for parsing HTML and XML documents.
+2. BeautifulSoup for parsing HTML and XML documents.
-3.  `aiohttp` for asynchronous HTTP requests.
+3.  aiohttp for asynchronous HTTP requests.
-4.  `Asyncio` for managing asynchronous I/O operations.
+4. Asyncio for managing asynchronous I/O operations.
-5.  `AsyncLimiter` for rate-limiting asynchronous operations.
+5. AsyncLimiter for rate-limiting asynchronous operations.
-6.  `SQLite` for storing and managing the extracted data.
+6. SQLite for storing and managing the extracted data.
-7. Python's `logging` module for error logging & debugging.
+7. Python's logging module for error logging & debugging.
-8.  `Pandas` for exporting data to CSV files.
+8. Pandas for exporting data to CSV files.

 ## Prerequisites